Piece for Four Pianos

 Piece for Four Pianos is a musical composition for four pianos by American composer Morton Feldman.
 It was finished in 1957.

 Background

-Feldman's Piece for Four Pianos was first conceived as a result of the composer's fascination with the timbral and spatial possibilities of the piano, which he also explored in many other compositions for two to five pianos in his lifetime, such as Extensions IV, Two Pieces, and Five Pianos.
+Feldman's Piece for Four Pianos was first conceived as a result of the composer's fascination with the timbral and spatial possibilities of the piano, which he explored in many other compositions for two to five pianos in his lifetime, such as Extensions IV, Two Pieces, and Five Pianos.
 It was Feldman's first free durational composition with fixed pitches, as he grew more and more frustrated with the use of regular pulses and rhythmic placement.
 A somewhat early chamber composition, Piece for Four Pianos was written on April 30, 1957.
 It was premiered shortly after by John Cage, William Masselos, Grete Sultan and David Tudor, in the Carl Fischer Concert Hall, 165 West 57th Street, New York City.
 It was then published by C. F. Peters in 1962.